sreenaths/mcp-python-sdk/docs/minimcp/README.md

 - 🔗 Transports - stdio, HTTP, Streamable HTTP
 - 🔄 Server to client messages - Progress notification
 - 🛠 Typed scope and handler context
-- ⚡ Asynchronous - stateless message processing
+- ⚡ Asynchronous and stateless message processing
 - 📝 Easy handler registration for different MCP message types
 - ⏱️ Enforces idle time and concurrency limits
-- 📦 Web frameworks - In-built support for Starlette/FastAPI
+- 📦 Web frameworks — In-built support for Starlette/FastAPI

 ### Planned Features (if needed)

-These features may be added in the future if the need arises.
+These features may be added in the future if need arises.

-- ⚠️ Server-initiated messaging
-- ⚠️ Built-in support for more frameworks—Flask, Django etc.
+- ⚠️ Built-in support for more frameworks — Flask, Django etc.
 - ⚠️ Client primitives - Sampling, Elicitation, Logging
+- ⚠️ Resumable Streamable HTTP with GET method support
 - ⚠️ Pagination
-- ⚠️ Resumable Streamable HTTP with GET method support
+- ⚠️ Authentication
-- ⚠️ MCP Client (_As shown in the [integration tests](../tests/server/minimcp/integration/), MiniMCP works seamlessly with existing MCP clients, and there’s currently no need for a custom client_)
+- ⚠️ MCP Client (_As shown in the [integration tests](../../tests/server/minimcp/integration/), MiniMCP (All 3 transports) works seamlessly with existing MCP clients, hence there is no immediate need for a custom client_)

 ### Unlikely Features

-These features are not expected to be built into MiniMCP in the foreseeable future.
+Only feature that's not expected to be built into MiniMCP in the foreseeable future.

 - 🚫 Session management
-- 🚫 Authentication

 ## Using MiniMCP